Granada Gold Mine (CVE:GGM) Trading Up 25% – What’s Next?

-Shares of Granada Gold Mine Inc. (CVE:GGM – Get Free Report) traded up 25% during trading on Wednesday .
+Granada Gold Mine Inc. (CVE:GGM – Get Free Report)’s stock price traded up 25% during mid-day trading on Thursday .
 The company traded as high as C$0.05 and last traded at C$0.05.
-561,761 shares were traded during mid-day trading, an increase of 166% from the average session volume of 210,848 shares.
+561,761 shares changed hands during trading, an increase of 166% from the average session volume of 210,848 shares.
 The stock had previously closed at C$0.04.

 Granada Gold Mine Trading Up 25.0%